justinorringer/insights-storage-broker/README.md

 ## Support for Validation Messages

 Insights Storage Broker consumes from the `platform.upload.validation` topic.
-If the payload has succeeded validation, the storage broker will pass the message along with a download url to the `platform.upload.available` topic so that other services on the platform can consume it.
 Storage broker expects to recieve **all** the data in the message that the validation service originally recieved in addition to the the `validation` key.

 If a failure message is recieved, Storage Broker will copy the file to the rejected bucket and not advertise the availability of the payload to the platform.